 Submission of manuscript-length works is discouraged.

-The deadline for receipt of nominations is May 1st each year.
+The 2019 deadline for receipt of nominations is June 15.

 The award is presented at the annual winter meeting.
 Nominations will be kept active for two subsequent years for prize consideration and nominators are invited to update their nomination packets if so desired.
-Please send nominations and inquiries to the Executive Secretary.
+Please send nominations and inquiries to the Secretary-Treasurer.

 About Ken Hale